Eoin-Lernihan/graph-theory/README.md

 ## description
-    A simple search for txt that can print, write and find words in lines amongst them
+    A search tool that uses reads in a txt file using regular expression with re or imports The tool curently has
+        1.^
+        2.$

 ## Instructions
     Type in python project.py on the command line